Aaron Rodgers Hints His Family Drama Is Over In Interview About Packers Coaching Change

-Aaron Rodgers was as surprised as anyone when he heard the news that Green Bay Packers have parted ways with longtime head coach Mike McCarthy.
+Aaron Rodgers was as surprised as anyone when he heard the news that the Green Bay Packers have parted ways with longtime head coach Mike McCarthy.
 The Packers quarterback, who worked under McCarthy since 2005, talked about the coaching change in an interview posted by Packers.com.

 But it’s what he said about what he was doing when he learned about the coaching news that really has fans buzzing.